Building Arctic Futures:

 Research Focus: Through long-term ethnographic fieldwork in Longyearbyen, Svalbard, she investigates how the town is impacted by environmental and socio-economic changes, and how people live with, experience, perceive, and respond to these changes.
 She also studies the practices and associated values of outdoor life and nature use on Svalbard.

-Ria-Maria Adams, PhD student
+Ria-Maria Adams, BA MA

 Katrin Schmid, PhD student